-The peer mentor program helps new international students acclimate to Washington State University and the United States during their first semester.
+The Peer Mentor Program helps new international students acclimate to Washington State University and the United States.

-International and domestic students alike are invited to be peer mentors.
-No international travel or experience is necessary.
-All you need is a desire to help and willingness to learn.
+We invite both International and domestic students to be Peer Mentors.
+No international travel experience is necessary; all you need is a desire to help and willingness to learn.

-Your job—your opportunity—is to learn about their culture, help them feel comfortable with American student culture, and provide general friendship and support throughout the semester.
+Each semester, International Student and Scholar Services will connect you with a group of incoming international students.
+Your job—your opportunity—is to learn about their culture, help them feel comfortable with American culture, and provide friendship and support throughout the semester.

 A brief summary of what you will do:

 - Communicate regularly with your mentees via email, telephone, and other methods prior to their arrival in the United States or at WSU (if transferring from another U.S institution).
 This pre-arrival communication helps create a smooth transition for new students.

 - Meet your international mentees at New Student Orientation and guide them through parts of the orientation program.

 - Connect new students to resources on campus and in the community.

 - Plan informal gatherings with your mentees to spend time together.

 Peer Mentors must fulfill the following requirements (in addition to the activities listed above):